 FlexMeasures is compliant with the Universal Smart Energy Framework (USEF).
 Therefore, this documentation uses USEF terminology, e.g. for role definitions.
-The intended users of FlexMeasures are a Supplier (energy company) and its Prosumers (asset owners who have energy contracts with that Supplier).
+In this context, the intended users of FlexMeasures are a Supplier (energy company) and its Prosumers (asset owners who have energy contracts with that Supplier).
 The platform operator of FlexMeasures can be an Aggregator.